Shontel Brown will win Ohio seat once held by Marcia Fudge, CNN projects - Local News 8

 By Chandelis Duster, CNN

-Democrat Shontel Brown, a Cuyahoga County Council member, will win Ohio’s 11th Congressional District, CNN projects Tuesday.
-The seat that was vacated by former Rep. Marcia Fudge who became President Joe Biden’s secretary of housing and urban development earlier this year.
+Democrat Shontel Brown, a Cuyahoga County Council member, will win Ohio’s 11th Congressional District, CNN projected Tuesday.
+The seat was vacated by former Rep. Marcia Fudge, who became President Joe Biden’s secretary of housing and urban development earlier this year.

-Brown’s victory is not expected to impact the balance of power for the US House of Representatives, where Democrats hold a slim 3-seat majority.
-That’s because Ohio is having another special election in the 15th congressional district to fill the seat of GOP Rep. Steve Stivers, who resigned earlier this year.
-That district is considered safely Republican, and GOP Rep. Mike Carey is expected to win Tuesday.
+Brown’s victory is not expected to impact the balance of power for the US House of Representatives, where Democrats hold a slim three-seat majority.
+That’s because Ohio is having another special election in the 15th Congressional District to fill the seat of GOP Rep. Steve Stivers, who resigned earlier this year.
+That district is considered safely Republican, and GOP Rep. Mike Carey is projected to win Tuesday.

 She campaigned on working to stem gun violence by supporting gun safety measures, including banning firearm sales to those convicted of domestic violence or a hate crime.
 Brown also committed to ensuring equity among Covid-19 relief efforts and maternal health.